insomnius/insomnius/README.md

 ## Hi There 🖐

-> I believe good technology is not technology that has all the complex science in it, but one that has a good impact on others and develops the bonds between the user and the creator.
+> I believe good technology is not only the technology that has all the complex science in it, but one that has a good impact on others and develops the bonds between the user and the creator.

 ---